Best spring-flowering shrubs – 12 choices to infuse your yard with seasonal color

 • Spread: 3ft

-In winter, the scent of the first Daphnes hits you out of the blue, with ‘Aureomarginata’ (available from Monrovia) among the most potent of the early flowering shrubs.
+In winter, the scent of the first Daphnes hits you out of the blue, with ‘Aureomarginata’ being among the most potent of the early flowering shrubs.
 These clusters of gorgeous pink, fragrant blooms will continue through to spring, a magnet for early pollinators.

 D. odora is a compact evergreen shrub, great for borders and pots.
-Nature Hills recommends ‘Marianni’ for its heat-tolerance and attractive golden edged leaves.
-For more conventional glossy green, non-variegated foliage try ‘Sweet Amethyst’.
+Nature Hills recommends ‘Eternal Fragrance’ for its long flowering period and dark green foliage.
+For more conventional glossy green, non-variegated foliage you can also try ‘Sweet Amethyst’.

 9. Chaenomeles x superba